 Limiting the damage

-The problem is that data breaches tend to become more serious as they are allowed to develop.
+To better understand this point, let’s take into account this example first.
+In the event that you own a credit card company, you may wish to ensure the security of your credit card transactions by outsourcing PCI compliance to an established company.
+However, while security compliance isn’t required from a legal standpoint, if a breach or data exposure occurred and an organization wasn’t PCI compliant, it may suffer fines and, in more extreme cases, be banned from accepting payments from major brands.
+Data breaches tend to become more serious the longer they are allowed to exist.
 When your system is first infiltrated, only a limited amount of data may be at risk.
 As the threat goes undetected, malicious agents are given the opportunity to spy on victims and steal more data.
 The longer your network is compromised, the more serious the attack is likely to be; again, just ask Sony.

 The growing cost of data loss.